idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/ADViscoplasticityStressUpdate.md

-conjunction# Viscoplasticity Stress Update
+# AD Viscoplasticity Stress Update

-!syntax description /Materials/ViscoplasticityStressUpdate
+!syntax description /Materials/ADViscoplasticityStressUpdate

 ## Description

-`ViscoplasticityStressUpdate` implements the [Gurson-Tvergaard-Needleman](Gurson:1977gg) (GTN) and [Leblond-Perrin-Suqeut](Leblond:1994kl) (LPS) following the theory described above.
+`ADViscoplasticityStressUpdate` implements the [Gurson-Tvergaard-Needleman](Gurson:1977gg) (GTN) and [Leblond-Perrin-Suqeut](Leblond:1994kl) (LPS) following the theory described above.
-`ViscoplasticityStressUpdate` uses similar techniques as [RadialReturnStressUpdate](RadialReturnStressUpdate) to compute the gauge stress in order to correctly calculate the plastic strain in a porous material. `ViscoplasticityStressUpdate` must be used in conjunction with [ComputeMultiplePorousInelasticStress](ComputeMultiplePorousInelasticStress.md) in order to capture the porosity evolution.
+`ADViscoplasticityStressUpdate` uses similar techniques as [ADRadialReturnStressUpdate](ADRadialReturnStressUpdate.md) to compute the gauge stress in order to correctly calculate the plastic strain in a porous material. `ADViscoplasticityStressUpdate` must be used in conjunction with [ADComputeMultiplePorousInelasticStress](ADComputeMultiplePorousInelasticStress.md) in order to capture the porosity evolution.

 ### Notation